Bhāts

-Bhāt is a "generic term" used to refer to a bard in India.
+Bhāt is a "generic term" used to refer to an oral repository or bard in India.
 The majority of Bhats hail from Rajasthan and worked as genealogists for their patrons, however, they are viewed as mythographers.
 In India, the inception of Rajputization was followed by the emanation of two groups of bards with a group of them serving the society's influential communities and the other serving the communities with lower ranking in the social hierarchy.

 Beginning from the 13th century and till the establishment of British rule in India, the bards serving the elites were at a higher position in the social hierarchy while the bards serving the non-elites were on a lower position with their social status parallelly experiencing directly proportional changes with the changes in the social standing of their patrons and the "quality of their service attachments".
 From the 16th century, the role of Bhats became very important in cementing the political legitimacy of the rulers.
 During the British colonial era in India, the Bhats were removed from their "positions of authority".

 The present social status of the Bhats of lower castes is viewed as low in the society, and they attempt to Brahminize and Sanskritize themselves for improving their social standing.
 With changing times, they are moving out of villages to capitalize on the new political and economic opportunities.